JorritMontijn/zetatest/README.md

 More information on these tests can be found in runExampleZETA.m and the help comments of the respective functions.

 This repository contains five main functions:
 1) zetatest.m: Calculates the Zenith of Event-based Time-locked Anomalies (ZETA) for spike times of a single neuron.
 Outputs a p-value.
 2) zetatstest.m: Calculates the time-series version of ZETA, for data such as calcium imaging or EEG recordings.
 3) zetatest2.m: Same as (1), but for testing whether two neurons respond differently to the same stimulus; or whether one neuron responds differently to two sets of stimuli.
 4) zetatstest2.m: Same as (2), but for testing differences between two time-series data arrays.
 5) getIFR.m: Calculates the instantaneous firing rate (IFR) without running the ZETA-test.
 Use this as you would a PSTH function.

+Additionally, we provide two ZETA-based functions for latency estimation:
+1) latenzy.m: Estimates the response latency for spike times of a single neuron.
+2) latenzy2.m: Estimates when spiking starts to diverge between two conditions.

 # Rationale for ZETA